webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

 has to somehow be sent to the GPU and you then need to communicate to the shader where you put that data and how to access it.

 Vertex And Fragment shaders can take data in 6 ways.
-Uniforms, Attributes, Buffers, Textures, Varyings, Constants.
+Uniforms, Attributes, Buffers, Textures, Inter-Stage Variables, Constants.

 1. Uniforms